abhi-nambiar/ETL-Flight-Analytics-GCP/README.md

 Bureau of Transportation Statistics website for historical data, OpenSky for streaming data.

 ## ETL:
-Utilized GCP to load the data into Cloud Storage before finally loading into BigQuery.
+Utilized GCP to load the data into Cloud Storage before finally moving it into BigQuery.

 ## Analysis and Modeling:
 Conducted analysis and modeling in BigQuery datawarehouse.